 - ½ tsp butter

-- 2 tbsp chopped fresh parsley
+- 2 tbsp parsley chopped fresh parsley

-- 1 tbsp chopped fresh dill
+- 1 tbsp dill chopped fresh dill

-- 1 tbsp chopped capers
+- 1 tbsp capers chopped (optional)

 - 1 tsp lemon zest